 - Whilst it can be tempting to gain new clinical experiences, and other healthcare staff may be grateful for your assistance, your patients’ safety must always be your primary concern.
 Working within your competence, or training within an appropriate environment supported by senior colleagues, will ensure maximum benefit for both you and your patients.

 - Remember that Medical Protection offers free elective protection and has a team of medicolegal consultants dedicated to assisting our members around the world.
 Sarah could have requested support by calling the Medical Protection toll-free South Africa central advice line.

-To talk to us about electives, advice on good communication or to discuss any issues you might be facing, call our support and advice line on 0800 952 0442.
+To talk to us about electives, advice on good communication or to discuss any issues you might be facing, email us or call our student support and advice line: 0800 952 0442.